-The base salary must take account of the skills and experience of the persons concerned and of the base salaries paid by other listed companies of similar size, structure and complexity.
+The base salary must take account of the skills and experience of the persons concerned and of the base salaries paid by other listed companies of similar size, structure and complexity that are looking to hire the same profiles.
 In principle, it should not be set at a level exceeding the median of the company's peer group to avoid an upward ratchet of remuneration levels.
 Base salary is paid in cash and any increases must be justified.